MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/Remove-MgServicePrincipalAppRoleAssignment.md

 App roles which are assigned to service principals are also known as application permissions.
 Deleting an app role assignment for a service principal is equivalent to revoking the app-only permission grant.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Remove-MgBetaServicePrincipalAppRoleAssignment](/powershell/module/Microsoft.Graph.Beta.Applications/Remove-MgServicePrincipalAppRoleAssignment?view=graph-powershell-beta)

 ## SYNTAX

 ### Delete (Default)